 Along with the evaluation, we can look at two other factors to answer the question “did we practice what we preach?”
 We can explore whether we accomplished all the tasks set out in the grant and we can look at whether our work aligned with our principles.

 RSI Evaluation – Did We Accomplish Program Goals?

-At more than 220 pages, RSI’s formative evaluation, Six Programs, Six Models: An Evaluation of the Foreclosure Mediation Programs Funded by the Office of the Illinois Attorney General, thoroughly answers the question as to whether foreclosure mediation accomplished its goals.
-Published in 2015, the evaluation reports that homeowners who complete the programs are likely to keep their homes.
-In one of RSI’s programs, more than three quarters of homeowners who complete the mediation program reach an agreement to keep their homes.
-In our other two programs, about half these homeowners keep their homes.
+RSI’s undertook two evaluations, Six Programs, Six Models (2015) and Saving Homes, Building Understanding (2018), to comprehensively answer the question of whether foreclosure mediation accomplished its goals.
+These evaluations demonstrated that homeowners who complete the programs are likely to keep their homes.
+In one of the three programs RSI administered, more than three quarters of homeowners who participated in mediation reached an agreement to keep their homes.
+In the other two programs, about half the homeowners who completed the program kept their homes.
 Considered in the context of how dire the situation is when a homeowner has made it as far as foreclosure court, helping so many homeowners retain their homes is a stunning victory.